Cynthia Gouw: Journalism and broadcasting

 Throughout her career, Gouw has worked as a reporter and/or news anchor for KTVU, E!, Channel 26, Continental Cablevision, KXTV, KDFW, CBS, KERO-TV, KABC-TV, and NPR San Francisco.
 She was previously a reporter for Pacific Time and was KDFW's first Asian-American news anchor.

 In 1996, while working for Channel 10 in Sacramento, she won a Regional Emmy for her feature Is Your Kid in a Gang?.
 She won another award the following year with photographer Mike Garza for their work on The Promised Land, a feature about illegal immigration.

 In 1998, she won a third Emmy for Hong Kong: The California Connection in the current affairs programming category.
 She has also won 4 Society of Professional Journalism Awards and was honored with a "Best TV Talk Show Series in the State" nod from the Pennsylvania Association of Broadcasters.
 In Philadelphia, Gouw hosted Asian Outlook, a half-hour talk show focused on the affairs of the Pacific Rim for WYBE.

 Gouw was named Member of the Year by the Chinese American Council and Honoree of the Year by the Asian Bar Association of Sacramento.
 She has also been recognized by the California State Legislature, and is on the Advisory Board of Stanford University's "Grade the News".

 Personal life

 She has a daughter and two step-children.
-Her husband Doug Alexander is a businessman and one of the original board members of Actua Corporation, and has been in senior management positions in a number of start-ups and Actua spinoffs.
-She briefly dated Prince Andrew in the 2000s.
+Her husband Doug Alexander is a businessman and was one of the original board members of Actua Corporation, and has been in senior management positions in a number of start-ups and Actua spinoffs.
+She briefly dated Andrew Mountbatten-Windsor in the 2000s.